 Suffolk Farming School of the Year

-First round: Design and build a model of a tractor of the future using recyclable materials.
+First round: Design and build a model of a farm 100 years ago (1918) alongside a modern farm (2018) using recyclable materials.
 This will need to be completed by the end of Spring term.

 Age Group: Yrs 3, 4, 5 and 6